convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/native-action-components/texttospeech.md

 <u>Supported platorm(s):</u>
  - Android
  - iOS
+ - Browser
- - BrowserYou can access data from the next action in the chain in (TS) mode with: <code>
+You can access data from the next action in the chain in (TS) mode with: <code>
- - out: A boolean thats indicates if the action succeed</code>For more information : <a target='_blank' href='https://ionicframework.com/docs/v3/native/text-to-speech//'>TextToSpeech</a>.
+ - out: A boolean thats indicates if the action succeed
+</code>For more information : <a target='_blank' href='https://ionicframework.com/docs/v3/native/text-to-speech//'>TextToSpeech</a>.

 Name | Description
 --- | ---